harshithreddyhr9/CMPE272_Enterprise_Distributed_Systems/README.md

 * Similar to Binary Tree but stores the Hash values of the data instead of the data.
 * Hashing algorithm used : SHA-256
 * In blockchain, used to check if every server has the same data by comparing the hash value of the root.
-* If odd number of nodes/transactions are present then the last node/transaction is duplicated and hashed with the original node/transaction up till the you get the root.
+* If odd number of nodes/transactions are present then the last node/transaction is duplicated and hashed with the original node/transaction up till you get the root.